Peter-Pander/Peter-Pander/README.md

 I also have a strong connection to Japan 🇯🇵 — I studied in Osaka, worked in Tokyo, and passed the **JLPT N2**.

-🚀 Always up for new projects, discussions, or exchanging ideas.
+🚀 I'm always up for new projects, discussions, or exchanging ideas.
 Let’s connect! 🤝